ctmhoang/Microsoft-C-Sharp/DEV204.2/notes.md

 # Instantiating an object of Car() Class by using Object initializer.
 It only work if had a default contructor
 `var car1 = new Car {Color = "White", Year = 2010, Mileage = 11000};`
+# Anonymous class
+`var anAnonymousObject = new { Name = "Tom", Age = 65 };`
+* anonymous classes can contain only public fields
+* the fields must all be initialized
+* fields cannot be static
+* you cannot define any methods for them
+### region name and endregion collapse with name